Density of states #

 Plot Order: control drawing stack priority; higher values are drawn on top of lower values, while auto keeps default ordering.

-Legend Panel
+Legend panel

 The Legend Panel in General Options controls the legend label text and label style for plain DOS traces.
-If a spin-polarized simulation is loaded, a second legend-label tile is shown automatically for the spin-down channel.

 Label: set the legend label text for the trace.